marytts/marytts/README.txt

   - Installation under Windows
   - Running server and client
 * Important configuration settings
-* Starting only the German or only the English modules
+* Starting only selected components
-* Selecting which waveform synthesiser and which voices to use
 * Building new voices
 * How to use Mary in other applications: Demo socket client
-* How to use Mary via JSAPI
 * Known limitations
 * Bug reports